TonyIvchenko/playground/shared/README.md

 - prefer static redraws, direct jumps, or lower-frequency updates for decorative visuals
 - keep the user-facing status copy honest when reduced motion changes how an effect behaves

+For browser-app footers, keep the caveat and privacy contract shared too:

+- use one shared footer shell with `app-footer`, `app-footer-grid`, `app-footer-block`, `app-footer-kicker`, and `app-footer-copy`
+- keep the three footer labels consistent: `Caveats`, `Privacy`, and `Local only`
+- keep the copy short and app-specific instead of repeating generic boilerplate
+- use the footer for disclaimers and privacy expectations, not for live status updates

 Apps can still define their own local aliases, but those aliases should map back to the shared roles here instead of inventing a brand new base token set each time.